What Christianity Got Wrong About Jesus

 Same-sex intercourse gets the death penalty (Leviticus 20:13)

 This showcases why we should not be honoring laws and commandments established in an era where we did not have the understanding that we do now, and are now fully aware that sexual attraction is determined far before adulthood.
 I think it’s fair to say we have all met a gay person whom we knew was going to be gay in their younger years.
 Their coming out of the closet shocked no one.
-It’s safe to say that a gay man who is naturally attracted to a man is tantamount to my own taste for women being what I personally found attractive since I was very young.
 You can’t change or convince them to change what they find attractive.

 “Witches” must be killed Exodus 22:18